garylirocks/quickrefs/azure-sql.markdown

 - You should use these failover listener endpoints in connection string for your application, so you don't need to manually update the connection string when failover happens, the connection is always routed to whichever instance which is currently primary.
 - The listener FQDN's ttl is 30 seconds, when failover happens, it allows the FQDN resolves to the new primary region
-- Removing a failover group for a single or pooled database does not stop replication, and it does not delete the replicated database.

 ### Auditing